 Information about the types of higher education institutions that grant degrees in Agricultural Economics and the types of students that study this field.
-Cornell University awards the most degrees in graphic design in the US, but Cornell University and North Dakota State University-Main Campus have the highest percentage of degrees awarded in Agricultural Economics.
-Tuition costs for Agricultural Economics majors are, on average, $8,459 for in-state public colleges, and $48,880 for out of state private colleges.
+Cornell University awards the most degrees in graphic design in the US, but Associate's Colleges: High Career & Technical-High Nontraditional and Cornell University have the highest percentage of degrees awarded in Agricultural Economics.
+Tuition costs for Agricultural Economics majors are, on average, $8,691 for in-state public colleges, and $50,712 for out of state private colleges.
 The largest share of institutions with Agricultural Economics programs are Public, 4-year or above institutions.

 Data on the critical and distinctive skills necessary for those working in the Agricultural Economics field from the Bureau of Labor Statistics.
 Agricultural Economics majors need many skills, but most especially Reading Comprehension.
 The revealed comparative advantage (RCA) shows that Agricultural Economics majors need more than the average amount of Programming, Mathematics, and Systems Analysis.